mmhgwyjs/homelab/README.md

 # HOME LAB

-> Please note that this project is ongoing and intended for learning purposes only.
-Any feedback would be appreciated.
+> Please note that this project is ongoing and is meant solely for learning purposes.
+Your feedback would be greatly appreciated, as I am using this opportunity to learn.

 ## Objective